dhis2/design-system/organisms/data-table.md

 ##### How are table actions used?

 Table actions are presented as buttons in the toolbar area.
 Important, often used table actions can be displayed as individual buttons: 'Export' and 'Print' in the example above.
-Other secondary options can be accessed via the 'three-dot' overflow menu.
+Other secondary options contained within a dropdown button.
+Use a button label like 'Actions', 'More' or the three-dot icon.

 ##### When to use table actions?